|

 Egypt was known for its Egyptian Mystery System or set of secret doctrines, since knowledge was power in those days.
 Only the privileged few had access to knowledge and they kept this knowledge secret and passed most of it on in secret societies.

-The Egyptians are also reported to have been prolific writers, but few knew how to translate their writing system of hieroglyphics and Coptic.
-It has only been in recent decades that Egyptologists are able to understand the early writings.
+The Egyptians are also reported to have been prolific writers, but few knew how to translate their writing system of Hieroglyphics and Coptic.
+It has only been in recent decades that Egyptologists were able to understand the early writings.

 A great philosophical text developed by an Egyptian scholar is The Kybalion - written by Hermes Trismegistus.
 It is considered the Hermetic philosophy of ancient Egypt and Greece.
 Trismegistus was known as the "scribe of the gods."
 He was also known as the father of the occult wisdom, the founder of astrology and the discoverer of alchemy.
 The Egyptians deified Hermes, and made him one of their gods, under the name of Thoth.
 Years later, the people of Ancient Greece also made him one of their many gods, calling him "Hermes, the god of Wisdom."